Dimitri Flowers: Jacksonville Jaguars

 On October 10, 2018, Flowers was signed to the Jacksonville Jaguars practice squad, but was released the next day.
 He was re-signed on December 18, 2018.
 He was promoted to the active roster on December 28, 2018.
 He was waived on May 9, 2019.

 Dallas Renegades

-Flowers was picked in the tenth round of the 2020 XFL Draft by the Dallas Renegades.
+Flowers was picked in the tenth round of the 2020 XFL draft by the Dallas Renegades.
 He was placed on injured reserve on January 13, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Personal life

 Dimitri is the son of Erik Flowers, a former NFL defensive end who was a first round pick of the Buffalo Bills in 2000.
 His cousin, Tre Flowers, is a former Oklahoma State safety who was drafted by the Seattle Seahawks in the 2018 draft.
+His brother, Braeden Flowers, is a current defensive end for the SMU Mustangs.